Heat wave triggers big storms, power outages in US Southeast, raises wildfire concerns in Southwest

 Much of Nevada was under a high-wind advisory with gusts up to 55 mph (88 kph) with blowing dust that could hamper visibility on highways, the weather service said.

-Associated Press writers Kim Chandler in Montgomery, Alabama and Curt Anderson in St. Petersburg, Florida contributed to this report.
+Associated Press writers Kim Chandler in Montgomery, Alabama; Curt Anderson in St. Petersburg, Florida; and Christopher Weber in Los Angeles contributed to this report.